Published on 26th March 2023 by Gemma Harding

 In the business world, the term ‘customer experience’ is often thrown around – but what does it actually mean, and is it important?

-Customer experience focuses on the relationship between your business and your customers.
 It involves every way in which a customer interacts with your organisation, from the marketing materials they might see before they even become a customer, to the experience they have at the sales stage and the quality of the products or services they receive, to the customer service they receive once they’ve made a purchase.
-And as customer relationships specialists SuperOffice claims that 86 per cent of consumers are willing to pay more following a great customer experience, it’s clearly worth getting it right.
+With customer relationships specialists SuperOffice claiming that 86% of consumers are willing to pay more following a great customer experience, it’s clearly worth getting it right.

 There are many ways in which customer experience is paramount for a business.
 Check out three of the most important below.